senecajs/senecajs.org/src/pages/get-started/index.md

 the same Node.js process.
 You'll soon see how to split this code over multiple processes.

 ## How patterns work
-Using patterns instead of network addresses or topics makes it much easier to extend and enhance your system over time by adding new microservices incrementally.
+Patterns - instead of network addresses or topics - make it much easier to extend and enhance your system by incrementally adding new microservices.

 Let's add to our system the ability to multiply two numbers.